Estimated reading time: ( words)

 Ensure the tab reading order is the actual reading order

-In the slide area, select the element that you want to change.
+- Select the element that you want to change.

-To change the reading order, select the Arrange menu > Order.
+- Select the Arrange menu > Order.

-Test reading order with the Tab key again.
+- Test reading order with the Tab key again.